All Episodes

 I think we know where they are.

-Uh and and not and not just in New York, Oklahoma, Michigan.
+And not just in New York, Oklahoma, Michigan.

-Uh yeah, you should see this map.
+Yeah, you should see this map.

-We're just we're not gonna announce it though.
+We're not going to announce it, though.

 Hezbollah would be the nicest guy, probably offering them all kinds of food and who knows what else.